Useful Information

 Niida Honke Sake Brewery

 Founded in 1711, Niida Honke has seen eighteen generations of master brewers, each bringing their own personality and subtle changes to the company and its sake.
-The current head brewer is Yasuhiko Niida, an incredibly nice person with an awe inspiring passion for making Sake.
+The current head brewer is Yasuhiko Niida, an incredibly nice person with an awe-inspiring passion for making Sake.

 Under Mr. Niida’s supervision, Niida Honke has seen many changes.
 In 2011 the brewery celebrated its 300th anniversary and the achievement of using 100% natural rice in its brewing process.
 Unfortunately, this was the same year as the Great East Japan Earthquake and the following nuclear disaster.
 Despite the difficulties, Niida Honke worked hard to return the health of the rice fields.

 After the fields were cleaned and returned to their healthy status, a decision was made to move the company into a more sustainable and natural direction with the goal of creating its sake with 100% natural and organic ingredients.
 They currently grow much of the rice used to create their sake in the fields that surround the brewery.
-Working with local farmers to create healthy, high quality rice that is grown without the use of pesticides or harmful chemicals.
+Working with local farmers to create healthy, high-quality rice that is grown without the use of pesticides or harmful chemicals.

-In the future Niida Honke aims to brew all of its sake in natural wooden tanks, switch entirely to solar power, and grow 100% of its own rice.
+In the future, Niida Honke aims to brew all of its sake in natural wooden tanks, switch entirely to solar power, and grow 100% of its own rice.
 For each bottle that you buy, Niida Honke takes one step closer to these goals.

 Growing the perfect crop (without the use of pesticides!)

 Walking around the rice fields here is a unique experience and definitely worthwhile when visiting the brewery, no matter the season.
 Niida Honke pays close attention to the quality of rice that they use, they only use 100% naturally or organically grown rice, with no harmful pesticides or additives.
 In the same way that wineries pay attention to the quality of their grapes, and often grow them in their own vineyards, Niida Honke is looking to follow this same model but with rice.
 By paying close attention to the quality of the rice that they use, they are able to create more delicious sake.
 In the same way that walking through a vineyard adds depth to your wine drinking experience, drinking sake is made even more special by the sight of the rice fields.
-As the seasons changes so do the rice fields.
+As the seasons change so do the rice fields.

 In spring when the rice is planted the fields are flooded with clean mountain spring water sourced from the mountains near the village.
 The fields become enormous reflective pools that mirror the beautiful blue skies, the mountains, and even cherry blossom trees.
 In the summer, when the rice has grown tall and the fields turn a lush green.
 When the wind blows the stalks of rice shift like the fur of a magnificent beast.
 If you take a walk through the fields, you are sure to see some jumping frogs playing in the rice paddies.
 These frogs protect the rice fields from pests, so to honor their hard work Niida Honke uses frog characters on many of their labels and signs.
 As autumn approaches, the surrounding mountains are warmed by the autumn leaves.
 The lush green fields turn to golden brown and finally the harvest can commence.